 The Electronic Communications (Regulation) Act (Cap.
-399), specifies that the Authority is the entity responsible to ensure that all users have access to universal services.
+399), specifies that the Malta Communications Authority (hereafter the "MCA" or the "Authority") is the entity responsible to ensure that all users have access to universal services.
 Universal Services are a minimum set of services of specified quality which are made available to all users irrespective of their geographical location, in the light of specific national conditions and at an affordable price.

-In April 2010, the Authority published a decision entitled 'Universal Service Obligations on Electronic Communication Services' (hereafter "USO Decision 2010") which established a number of universal services to be provided by an entity in part or in full as the designated undertaking.
-Unlike as in the previous USO decision (published in 2003), which was based on the previous USO framework, the Authority could now designate different undertakings, or a number of undertakings to provide different elements of the universal services.
-The USO Decision 2010 established that in default of an expression of interest from third parties to provide a universal service, or if the set criteria failed to be satisfied, the Authority designated GO to provide the universal service/s in question.
-To this effect, GO was designated to provide the following universal services:
+In April 2010, the Authority published a decision entitled 'Universal Service Obligations on Electronic Communication Services (hereafter "USO Decision 2010") which established a number of universal services to be provided, in toto or individually, by an undertaking or undertakings designated to provide each of those services listed as forming part of the universal service.
+Unlike as in the previous USO decision (published in 2003), the Authority decided to allow the possibility to designate different undertakings, or a number of undertakings, to provide different elements of such services.
+The USO Decision 2010 established that in default of an Expression of Interest from third parties to provide a universal service, or if the set criteria failed to be satisfied, the Authority would designate GO to provide each of the individual universal services in question.
+As a result of this, GO was designated to provide the following universal services: